 Please note that I can describe Approach Financial’s fees here, but other service providers (like custodians, 401(k) recordkeepers, and third-party administrators) may have additional charges.
-Any underlying investments may also have fees and expenses that you’re responsible for, although I typically use relatively low-cost ETFs and index funds.
+Any underlying investments may also have fees and expenses, although I typically use relatively low-cost (primarily passive) ETFs and index funds.
 Don’t worry — that information is all available before you commit to anything.
 For complete details, it’s critical that you read the following:

 - My firm’s ADV

 - Disclosures from any service providers you may contract with

 - A prospectus or other disclosures from any potential investment

 Disciplined portfolio management designed to help you pursue long-term goals.